hyperledger/anoncreds-spec/spec/data_flow_revocation.md

 }
 ```

-The item may at the outer level of the presentation request, such that it
+The `non-revoked` item be may at the outer level of the presentation request
-applies to all attributes and predicates, or with any or all of the attributes/predicates,
+such that it applies to all attributes and predicates, or at the
-applying only to those specific attributes and/or predicates.
+attribute/predicate level, applying only to specific attributes and/or
+predicates.

 The use of "interval" is intended to have the semantic of saying that the [[ref:
 verifier]] will accept a NRP from any point in the `from` to `to` interval.